DanSimonson/DanSimonson/README.md

 ### Nice to meet you! 👋

 You've found my profile.
 I'm a Full-Stack JavaScript Developer and Front-End Developer.
-I have worked at several different companies as a software developer.
 <br><br>
 <div>
 <!-- <h3> 💻  Weapons of choice include but are not limited to: </h3> -->